Genez-io/genezio-documentation/docs/tutorials/how-to-deploy-an-express-app.md

 ```
 # Create an Express.js App

-## 1. First, create an Express.js app using the following commands:
+## 1. Run the following commands to create the app:

 ```bash
 mkdir sample-app && cd sample-app